sasprosko590/SASCleaner/README.md

 ## Usage 🚀

-if you don't know anything you can look in the `index.test.js` file.
+- If you don't know anything you can look in the `index.test.js` file.
-If you don't know anything, you can do it by running `index.py` and confirming all the cmds that appear in front of you. (note: I got support from chatgpt because I am new to py. thanks chatgpt.)
+- If you don't know anything, you can do it by running `index.py` and confirming all the cmds that appear in front of you. (note: I got support from chatgpt because I am new to py. thanks chatgpt.)